nobejs/teams/src/index.md

   ### Handle

-  - Team name and Slug should be unique
+  - Slug should be unique
-  - Add to team member as owner
+  - Add user to team members as a owner

   ### Respond